idealparable/BibleQ/_site/DidLazarusWriteJohn.md

 Note here that "the disciple whom he loved" is placed in parallel with "the disciple."
 That can be just normal shortening for the second reference, but it might also comment back on "the disciple" earlier who came with Peter to the courtyard, and this is almost certainly the same one here.

-Since DiLoved is, again almost certainly, the apostle John per logic from the final chapter of the gospel, this is John.
+Since DiscipleLoved is, again almost certainly, the apostle John per logic from the final chapter of the gospel, this is John.
 And so the disciple who was known to the high priest, Caiaphas, is John.

 Why?

 Why would Caiaphas know a fisherman?

 Well, for a moment, let's drop our earlier for-sake-of-argument concession that somehow Caiaphas doesn't know who the inner circle of disciples are who are always there when this Jesus guy is being a thorn in his side.
 He could simply know that John has interest in what happens to Jesus.
-And that Nicodemus has no influence here, or any of the others like him.
+And that Nicodemus/etc. have no influence here, or any of the others like him.

 Now let's pick up that odd concession we made, though.